kizeevov/slint-idea-plugin/README.md

 ## Description

-[Slint](https://slint.dev) support for IDEs based on IntelliJ Platform.

-**Unofficial!
-Slint-plugin is currently experimental plugin!**
+[Slint](https://slint.dev) support for IDEs based on IntelliJ Platform. **Unofficial!
+Plugin is currently experimental plugin!**

 Tested with:
 - CLion 2023.2
 - IDEA Ultimate 2023.2
+- RustRover 2023.3 EAP

 ## Dependencies

-Slint IntelliJ Plugin communicates with Slint Language Server Protocol (LSP).
-Install Slint-LSP before you can use the IntelliJ Plugin.
-To install Slint-LSP:
+Slint IntelliJ Plugin communicates with Slint-LSP.
+Install before you can use the IntelliJ Plugin.
+To install:
 ```sh
 $ cargo install slint-lsp
 ```